stan-dev/posteriordb/README.md

 3. Models and data has (model/data).info.json files with model and data specific information.
-4. Templates for different JSONs can be found in content/templates and schemas in schemas (Note: these don't exist right now and will be added later)
+4. Templates for different JSONs can be found in content/templates and schemas in schemas (Note: these don’t exist right now and will be added later)
-5. Prefix 'syn\_' stands for synthetic data where the generative process is known and found in content/data-raw.
+5. Prefix ‘syn\_’ stands for synthetic data where the generative process is known and found in content/data-raw.
 6. All data preprocessing is included in content/data-raw.
 7. Specific information for different PPL representations of models is